enochval/test-prospecting-the-probability-backend/README.md

 # Prospecting the probability

-This application has been written in Laravel, while the front-end is done by React.js.
+This application has been written in Laravel, while the front-end is done in React.js.

 The front-end code can be accessed here ...

+Please note, that when writing this project, I mainly focused on the back-end part, so while I tried to keep it clean, if I was interviewing for a solely front-end role, I might do some of the things different. :-)

 ## Installation